ISAITB/docs-services/source/introduction/index.rst

 whereas the parties previously mentioned would typically be software components.

 A key element of the GITB specifications is the set of **GITB test service APIs**.
-These are SOAP web service interfaces (defined using WSDLs and XSDs) that allow extension of the core GITB test bed software by means of decoupled components that offer domain-specific capabilities.
-Such capabilities may be specific to a given project's testing needs and would not be offered by the test bed out of the box, such as the handling of a custom communication protocol or the validation of arbitrary content.
-The purpose of the GITB test service APIs is to define a common interface between such components and the test bed so that they can interact in a consistent manner as part of test cases.
+These are SOAP web service interfaces (defined using WSDLs and XSDs) that allow extension of the core GITB Test Bed software by means of decoupled components that offer domain-specific capabilities.
+Such capabilities may be specific to a given project's testing needs and would not be offered by the Test Bed out of the box, such as the handling of a custom communication protocol or the validation of arbitrary content.
+The purpose of the GITB test service APIs is to define a common interface between such components and the Test Bed so that they can interact in a consistent manner as part of test cases.

 Currently three types of services are defined:

   * **Validation services:** Used to validate content and produce a validation report.
-  * **Messaging services:** Used to send and receive content to and from the test bed using an arbitrary communication protocol.
+  * **Messaging services:** Used to send and receive content to and from the Test Bed using an arbitrary communication protocol.
   * **Processing services:** Used as utility functions to process input and produce output.

 .. note::